adrianasupady/fafoom/README.md

 Fafoom is a tool for sampling the conformational space of organic molecules.
 Fafoom is intended to work with FHI-aims (Fritz Haber Institute ab initio molecular simulations package).

+## News

+* the preprint "First-principles molecular structure search with a genetic algorithm" is available from http://arxiv.org/abs/1505.02521

 ## Requirements

 * functionality of the tool: